dstogov/php-ffi/README.md

 var_dump($pp);
 ```

+##### Pointer arithmetic

+CData pointer values may be incremented/decremented by a number.
+The result is a pointer of the same type moved on given offset.

+Two pointers to the same type may be subtracted and return difference (similar to C).

 ##### static function FFI::sizeof(mixed $cdata_or_ctype): int

 returns size of C data type of the given **FFI\CData** or **FFI\CType**.